dewetblomerus/onboarding-talk/onboarding-elixir-slides.md

 - Pattern Matching values out of a Map
 - Read all the errors carefully, with the attitude that (I am going to be great at understanding these) understanding the errors in any language is a huge help.
-- How to create a Module
+- How to create a Module with naming conventions
 - Named functions
 - Anonymous functions